HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 | `59`   | Tilausliikenne Nikkanen Oy
 | `90`   | VR Oy

+## Querying a trip corresponding to a vehicle position

+The Routing API can be used to query a trip correspoding to a vehicle position message.
+<br/>See [this example](../../1-routing-api/routes/#fuzzytrip) on how to check if a vehicle is wheelchair accessible.

 ## <a name="examples"></a>Examples

 The HFP topic format forms a tree.